 - Mouth rot (infectious stomatitis).
-This is often triggered when snakes are immunocompromised, due to inadequate care.
+Mouth rot is often triggered when snakes are immunocompromised due to inadequate care.

 - Stuck shed (dysecdysis).
 This occurs when humidity levels are too low for snakes to be able to shed their skin properly.

 - Scale rot.
-This is an infection usually affecting the belly scales, caused by conditions being too moist.
+Scale rot is a bacterial infection that affects the belly scales, caused by conditions being too moist.

-Ball pythons are particularly at risk of problems arising from low humidity, such as a stuck shed.
+Ball pythons (all boas) are at risk of getting a fatal condition called Inclusion Body Disease (IBD).
 However, corn snakes are more susceptible to problems such as scale rot, which can occur from excessive humidity.

-As pets, snakes are not exposed to parasites or predators.
-They’re well-fed so they can’t starve, and we rush them to a vet if they hurt themselves.
-This all adds up to a very long lifespan.
+Snakes live for a long time in captive conditions.
+As pets, snakes are not exposed to predation.
+They’re well-fed so they’re unlikely to starve, and we rush them to a vet if they become ill.

 In the wild, a corn snake’s life expectancy is around 6 to 8 years.
 However, pet corn snakes frequently reach the age of 15 to 20.

-Ball pythons live even longer.
-Wild specimens may live around 10 years.
+Wild ball pythons may live around 10 years.
 However, the lifespan of pet ball pythons usually ranges from 20-30 years.
-According to the Chicago Herpetological Society, the oldest ball python lived to be 48 years old!
+According to the Chicago Herpetological Society, the oldest ball python lived to be 48 years old.